13h3r/tele2gis/README.md

 This is a very simple telegram bot for 2gis.
 The bot is available - [here](http://telegram.me/two_gis_bot)

 # Features
-Ask for an organization and get the list of organizations with their addresses.
+* Ask your question and get the list of organizations
+* Get phone and location for found organization

 # Technologies
 The bot is fully asynchronous and non-blocking.
 Akka-stream and akka-http used.